null

 Wheel Lug Torque Basics

-While lug nuts may not be as exciting as a supercharged Predator V8 or a quad exhaust setup, these simple components are arguably the most critical part of your Mustang for one simple reason—lug nuts keep your wheels connected to the car.
+While lug nuts may not be as exciting as a supercharged Predator V8 or a quad exhaust setup, these simple components are arguably the most critical part of your Mustang - for one simple reason: lug nuts keep your wheels connected to the car.
 While some European brands use lug bolts, we'll focus our conversation on lug nuts.
-We're here to talk about Mustangs after all.

 Securing lug nuts requires more attention and care.
 It begins with ensuring that stud threads are clean.
 Oily and dirty threads can not only affect how easily the lug nuts go on but can also cause the lug nuts to loosen over time.
 Your Mustang owner's manual will recommend an alternating pattern for installing the lugs—this ensures that pressure is evenly distributed across the front of the wheel mount area.
 Using a torque wrench, you or a mechanic will tighten the lug nuts to the manufacturer's specifications.
 For example, the current S550-generation Mustang requires 150 lb-ft of torque for each lug nut.
 Remember that a roadside flat tire replacement should be followed up by a visit to a mechanic who can re-tighten the lug nuts to proper torque specifications.